blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/alchemist.md

 ### Lesser Splash Potions
 You learn to temporarily heighten the potency of a potion so that it can be divided up between two bottles.
 The process requires one action and consumes one stamina die to fuel the magic, but results in two potions.
 These potions remain potent for 1 minute, after which they lose all potency.

-### Hit point Increase
-Your maximum hit points increase by 1d4+CON.

-### Hit point Increase
-Your maximum hit points increase by 1d4+CON.

-### Hit point re-roll
-Now, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d4 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Big Dipper
 Your practice has paid off.
 You may now dip a weapon or piece of ammunition in a potion using your bonus action.